Adaptive estimation of the copula correlation matrix for semiparametric elliptical copulas: Estimating the copula correlation matrix in the factor model

 This scenario is the closest to our setting.
-However, even though $V^*$ in the factor model is indeed a sparse matrix and thus one could hope to apply (\ref{eq:convex_program_generic_sparsity}) to our setting, such an approach would not be optimal because it obviously takes no advantage of our knowledge of the sparsity pattern of $V^*$, namely the diagonal pattern.
-For instance, \cite{Chandrasekaran12a,Hsu11} require the specification of an additional regularization parameter $\lambda$ for the $\ell_1$ penalty of the sparse component (see (\ref{eq:convex_program_generic_sparsity})), and $\lambda$ must satisfy a non-trivial positive lower bound.
-Because (\ref{eq:convex_program}) and (\ref{eq:convex_program_generic_sparsity}) are distinct programs, it is also not possible to infer the properties of our refined estimator $\wt\Sigma$ directly from the results of \cite{Chandrasekaran12a,Hsu11}. \end{enumerate}
+However, even though $V^*$ in the factor model is indeed a sparse matrix, and thus one could apply (\ref{eq:convex_program_generic_sparsity}) to our setting, such an approach would not be optimal because it obviously takes no advantage of our knowledge of the sparsity pattern of $V^*$, namely the diagonal pattern.
+For instance, \cite{Chandrasekaran12a,Hsu11} require nontrivial specification of an additional regularization parameter $\lambda=\lambda(\mu)$ for the element-wise $\ell_1$ penalty of the sparse component.
+Because (\ref{eq:convex_program}) and (\ref {eq:convex_program_generic_sparsity}) are distinct programs, it is also not possible to infer the properties of our refined estimator $\wt \Sigma $ directly from the results of \cite{Chandrasekaran12a,Hsu11}. \item[3.]
+Finally, the low-rank and diagonal matrix decomposition problem in the \textit{noiseless} setting is treated in \cite{Saunderson12}.
+These authors employ a semidefinite program, the minimum trace factor analysis (MTFA), to minimize the trace of the low-rank component (subject to the constraint that the sum of the low-rank component and the diagonal component agrees with the given matrix to be decomposed).
+The optimality condition from semidefinite programming then gives fairly simple conditions for the MTFA to exactly recover the decomposition. \end{longlist}

-We adopt the \textit{dual-certificate} approach advocated by \cite{Hsu11,Zhang12}\footnote{Through delicate analysis, \cite{Chandrasekaran12a} (which builds upon their earlier work \cite{Chandrasekaran11} in the noiseless setting) guarantees optimal convergence rate in terms of the operator norm, as well as consistent rank recovery, for the estimator $\wt\Theta$ of the low-rank matrix.
-On the other hand, their analysis requires that the minimum non-zero singular value of the low-rank matrix $\Theta^*$ satisfies a non-trivial lower bound, and hence at this stage is not particularly well suited to study the case where the low-rank requirement only holds approximately.} to analyze (\ref{eq:convex_program}) that is tailor-made for our special setting of the elliptical copula correlation factor model.
+We adopt the \textit{primal-dual certificate} approach advocated by \cite{Hsu11,Zhang12}\footnote{Through delicate analysis, \cite {Chandrasekaran12a} (which builds upon their earlier work \cite {Chandrasekaran11} in the noiseless setting) guarantees optimal convergence rate in terms of the operator norm, as well as consistent rank recovery, for the estimator $\wt\Theta$ of the low-rank component $\Theta^*$.
+On the other hand, their analysis requires that the minimum nonzero singular value of the low-rank component $\Theta^*$ satisfies a nontrivial lower bound, and hence at this stage is not particularly well suited to study the case where the low-rank requirement only holds approximately.} to analyze (\ref{eq:convex_program}).
 Our oracle inequality for the refined estimator $\wt\Sigma$ is collected in the following theorem.

 \begin{theorem} Let $0<\alpha<1/2$, $C_1=\pi$, $C_2=3\pi^2/16 < 1.86$, and $C=6$.
 We set the regularization parameter $\mu$ as